oresat/oresat-linux/docs/guides/pru.rst

  $ sudo apt install ti-pru-cgt-installer

-- Or get it directy from TI at https://www.ti.com/tool/download/PRU-CGT-2-1.
+- Or get it directly from TI at https://www.ti.com/tool/download/PRU-CGT-2-1.
   The ARM-A8 Installer for PRU CGT one.

 .. other links